duchu/Google-Feud-iOS/README.md

   <img src="http://imgur.com/GXvfj9u.png" />
 </p>

+To get the data from Google, I use [Alamofire](https://github.com/Alamofire/Alamofire) along with [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) for parsing

 ### Authors and Contributors
 Google Feud was originally created by Justin Hook.
 Take a look at [his site](http://googlefeud.com/).
 Google Feud for iOS was developed by Carson Katri and published by Ryan Katri.